tdthurston/ilios-base-tf-infra/README.md

 ## Variables

-Below are the variables you need to define in your `variables.tf` file:
+Below are the variables you need to define in your `terraform.tfvars` file:

 ### AWS Region Variable